 To understand where to focus our ESG efforts, we conducted a materiality assessment to identify the most important issues for Quantum and our portfolio companies.
 This assessment has enabled us to prioritize our efforts and give immediate attention to topics that are important to our investors and the sustainability of our investments.

-Our material ESG factors are the lens through which we identify high-probability and high-impact risks and opportunities for our portfolio companies at every phase of the deal life cycle.
+Our material ESG factors are the lens through which we identify high-probability and highimpact risks and opportunities for our portfolio companies at every phase of the deal life cycle.
 We empower our portfolio companies to actively manage these ESG factors, and we allocate resources to high priority topics where we can provide the most value to our stakeholders.
 Our materiality assessment included a benchmark assessment of critical factors identified by international organizations, including the Sustainability Accounting Standards Board (SASB), the Task Force on Climate-related Financial Disclosures (TCFD), the Global Reporting Initiative (GRI), and ILPA.
 We also incorporated feedback from a diverse range of internal stakeholders, including Quantum leadership and portfolio company representatives.
 Additionally, we frequently engage external stakeholders to understand the concerns of our investors and their views on ESG.
 Our Material ESG Factors

+Environmental

+କ୍ରି Social

 Climate Change

 Minimizing our emissions and mitigating potential impacts to the climate

 - GHG (Scopes 1 & 2): Methane, Flaring, Combustion

 - GHG (Scope 3)

 - Climate Resilience

 Natural Resources & Releases

 Operating responsibly and being good stewards of the resources we operate

 - Biodiversity & habitat

 - Air emissions

 - Water consumption

 - Wastewater

 - Waste

 - Spill prevention

 - Well closure & site decommissioning

+\ There can be no assurance that the list of ESG topics is exhaustive, and additional topics may be identified as material on a case-by-case basis for each investment.
+There is no guarantee that any of the steps taken by Quantum and/or third parties to mitigate, prevent, or otherwise address material ESG topics will be successful in preventing or mitigating impacts on returns, completed as expected or at all, or will apply to or continue to be implemented in the future.
+Please see disclosures for important information regarding ESG considerations in our investment practices.

+Health & safety

 Human Capital

-Keeping employees safe and prioritizing their well-being

-- · Health & safety

 - Labor standards & human rights

 - Asset integrity & process safety

 - Human capital management

 Community Relations

 Supporting our stakeholders, including the communities where we operate

 - Community engagement

-- Indigenous People & First Nation rights
+- Indigenous People &

+- First Nation rights

 - Land acquisition, use & resettlement

-Corporate Ethics & Governance

-Increasing accountability and transparency, and upholding our ethical standards

-- ESG performance monitoring, evaluation & reporting

-- Stakeholder engagement

-- Business ethics and code of conduct

-- Cybersecurity

-- Executive incentives tied to ESG performance

-Portfolio Company Case Studies ESG

-Performance

-Disclosures

-Deal Sourcing, Due Diligence & Decision Making
+Integrated ESG Program Risk Management Portfolio Company ESG Performance ESG Performance Case Studies Disclosures Deal Sourcing, Due Diligence & Decision Making